CLARIAH/clariah-plus/requirements/infrastructure-requirements.md

 passed as unencrypted environment variables (see also point 4) as those are by nature prone to leak and become compromised.

-Solutions *MAY* include [kubernetes Vault](https://github.com/hashicorp/vault-k8s) or similar software.
+Solutions *MAY* include a secrets store such as [kubernetes Vault](https://github.com/hashicorp/vault-k8s).

 ### 17. The infrastructure *SHOULD* support _zero-downtime deployments_. ([REL](#rel))